AbelVM/av.color/README.md

-# av.color: a Javascript library to deal with colors
+# av.color: a JavaScript library to deal with colors

 This tiny lib eases the way you manage the colors in your app by encapsulating everything in an object.